bendqh1/drupal/language/how_to_change_node_language.md

 Locate the node that you want to change the language for and click the Edit button.

-In the node edit form, you should see a field labeled Language (this may be on the sidebar or at the top of the page, depending on your theme and admin configuration).
+In the node edit form, you should see a field labeled Language.<br>
+This may be on the sidebar or at the top of the page, depending on your theme and admin configuration).<br>
 If the language field is visible, you can directly change it from Thai to English (or whatever language you prefer).
-If you don't see the language field, it might be hidden.
-In that case, you need to adjust the language settings for nodes.

 ### If the language field is not visible